ChloeD-L/jr-git-intro/second.md

-This is the second file.
+This is a different update to the second file.